// blog/developer/

 Avoid Common Monitoring Pitfalls

 The biggest mistake is monitoring only from one location.
 If your monitoring server is in the same data center as your website, it will not detect regional outages.
 Use a monitoring service that checks from multiple geographic locations.
-Another common pitfall is monitoring the wrong thing: checking your CDN cache instead of your origin server means you will not notice when the origin goes down.

 Good monitoring is not set-and-forget.
 Review your checks, adjust thresholds, and refine alerts as your infrastructure evolves.
 Use ToolForte's Cron Parser and API Request Builder to configure and test your monitoring setup with precision.